 What is Pico y Placa?
 Everything you Need to Know

-If you drive in Lima or take a cab from A to B, then you’ve probably heard of Pico y Placa by now.
+If you drive in Lima traffic or take a cab from A to B, then you’ve probably heard of Pico y Placa by now.
 If not, we’re here to fill you in.
 So, what is Pico y Placa, and how does it affect you?

 What is Pico y Placa?

-Pico y Placa is a form of road space rationing, also known as “alternate-day travel.”
+Pico y Placa in Lima is a form of road space rationing, also known as “alternate-day travel.”
 Essentially, it means that some cars can’t travel on some roads during certain times.
 Other cities in Latin America have implemented this policy before, so it’s nothing new.

 The strategy is supposed to work by reducing the number of cars on the road.
 This prevents backups and traffic jams, which improves overall traffic flow.
 However, its effectiveness in Lima remains to be evaluated.